valeriorichi/postgraduate-exercises/README.md

 These full-stack projects should take more than one week to complete and will make for excellent, larger portfolio pieces.
 It should be possible to complete these projects utilising the technologies you've learned during your time at Northcoders - though venturing into alternative technologies is warmly welcomed.

 ---

-## Where should I start?

-First of all, we would recommend getting your portfolio website working and ready to house all of the projects you complete.
-Once the portfolio site is ready, pick the right project based on your experience level and available time...